Myasthenia gravis: Medications that cause or worsen myasthenia gravis

+Magnesium: Magnesium is a chemical element that blocks skeletal muscle contraction by inhibiting the release or acetylcholine at the neuromuscular junction and also by lowering the sensitivity of these muscles to acetylcholine.
+Respiratory failure has occurred after systemic use of magnesium (mainly in the form of intravenous magnesium sulfate injections) for pre-eclampsia and after magnesium replacement during the course of a hospitalization in people with underlying myasthenia gravis.

+Local anesthetics: Local anesthetics cause absence of pain and all other sensations in a specific body part without loss of consciousness.
+There are two broad classes of these anesthetics: esters (i.e., procaine, cocaine, tetracaine benzocaine, and chloroprocaine) and amides (i.e. lidocaine, bupivacaine, etidocaine, levobupivacaine, mepivacaine, prilocaine, and ropivacaine).
+Ester local anesthetics are metabolized by pseudocholinesterases which in people with myasthenia gravis taking anticholinesterase drugs may lead to excessive levels of these ester anesthetics.
+Amide local anesthetics are not metabolized by psuedocholineesterases.
+Based on these considerations, amide local anesthetics are strongly preferred over ester local anesthetics in people with myasthenia gravis.

+Other Drugs: Rare cases of myasthenia gravis exacerbations have been reported in people treated with: 1) penicillins, i.e., ampicillin and amoxicillin; 2) anti-cancer medications, i.e., lorlatinib, nilotinib, imatinib (these three drugs are tyrosine kinase inhibitors that may also cause myasthenia gravis), dabrafenib, and trametinib; 3) antipsychotic drugs, i.e., chlorpromazine, pimozide, thioridazine, clozapine, olanzapine, haloperidol, quetiapine, risperidone, and olanzapine; 4) IFN-α (may also cause myasthenia gravis); and 5) the chemical element, lithium.
+These agents can be used in people with myasthenia gravis because reports on their exacerbation (or induction) of myasthenia gravis are rare.

 Pathophysiology

-MG is an autoimmune synaptopathy.
+Myasthenia gravis is an autoimmune synaptopathy.
 The disorder occurs when the immune system malfunctions and generates antibodies that attack the body's tissues.
 The antibodies in MG attack a normal human protein, the nicotinic acetylcholine receptor, or a related protein called MuSK, a muscle-specific kinase.
 Other, less frequent antibodies are found against LRP4, agrin, and titin proteins.

 Human leukocyte antigen haplotypes are associated with increased susceptibility to myasthenia gravis and other autoimmune disorders.
 Relatives of people with myasthenia gravis have a higher percentage of other immune disorders.

 The thymus gland cells form part of the body's immune system.
 In those with myasthenia gravis, the thymus gland is large and abnormal.
 It sometimes contains clusters of immune cells that indicate lymphoid hyperplasia, and the thymus gland may give wrong instructions to immune cells.